 Local surface water refers to reservoir inflow.
 During years of especially high rainfall, not all surface flows can be captured in the reservoirs or put to beneficial use.
-In these years, there can be considerable local surface flows to the San Francisco and Monterey Bay.
+In these years, there can be considerable local surface flows to the San Francisco Bay and Monterey Bay.

-The District operates ten surface water reservoirs, with a total capacity of about 167,000 acre-feet, which generally provide seasonal storage for downstream releases to percolation facilities.
-Anderson Reservoir, the largest of the District's reservoirs, can provide carryover storage from one year to the next.
+The District operates ten surface water reservoirs, with a total capacity of about 166,000 acre-feet, which generally provide seasonal storage for downstream releases to percolation facilities.
+Historically, Anderson Reservoir, the largest of the District's reservoirs, provided carryover storage from one year to the next.
+The Board directed staff in 2017 to operate Coyote and Anderson reservoirs according to the 40% inflow exceedance rule curve, which has significantly impacted the ability of Anderson Reservoir to carryover storage.
+Groundwater storage is also available in the County's two groundwater subbasins and is used for both seasonal and carryover storage.
+See the caption "DISTRICT FACILITIES-Local Reservoirs."